LelsersLasers/EVC-BMS-Frontend/README.md

 	- Improve the look of buttons
 		- More button-y, drop shadow
 	- In general, better CSS
-- Component for the collections of bars (instead of repeating the same code)
+		- Ex: better color diversity
-- Finish side bar
+- Svelte component for the collections of bars (instead of repeating the same code)?
 - File upload
 - Fix graphing
 - WEBSOCKETS?????